IEWC.com

 Wire Temperature Rating

-Ambient Temperature (C) 200C 250C 450C Ambient Temperature (F)
+Ambient Temperature (C)200C250C450CAmbient Temperature (F)

 NOTE: The use of this table for establishing ampacity ratings is an inexact procedure.
 This table should only be used as a starting point when establihsing ratings for any given situations.
 It is recommended that design engineers desiring accurate ampacity data study the National Electrical Code Handbook - Article 310-13-310-84.